Siphon880gh/devbrain/Web Development - Full Stack and More!/Low Code, No Code, CMS, AI, Assets/__CMS - Wordpress/_ Wordpress PRIMER.md

 WP by default shows your blogs.
 Change to a multipage/single page?
 Go to Settings -> Reading -> A static page (Rather than "Your latest posts")

-## Setup Site builder inside wordpress
+## Setup Site builder inside Wordpress

 ### See if you like the default Gutenberg